ykozxy/BruinLink/README.md

 Personally and by standard, you should use a [issue template](https://github.com/navendu-pottekkat/nsfw-filter/blob/master/ISSUE_TEMPLATE.md) and a [pull request template](https://github.com/navendu-pottekkat/nsfw-filter/blob/master/PULL_REQ_TEMPLATE.md)(click for examples) so that when a user opens a new issue they could easily format it as per your project guidelines.

 You could also add contact details for people to get in touch with you regarding your project. -->

+We will update here after we finishing 1.0 ver.

 # License
 [(Back to top)](#table-of-contents)